-The defendant challenged the admission of these pre-trial statements.
+The defendant challenged the admission of these pretrial statements.
 In essence, his complaint was that his interrogation had violated most of the rules that were imposed seventy years later in the Miranda decision.
 He had not been advised that he need not answer; he had not been advised that his statements could be used against him; he had not been advised of a right to representation by counsel; and he had not in fact been afforded counsel.
 The Supreme Court responded that the admissibility of a defendant's statements depended on their voluntariness, and that the absence of warnings and counsel would not warrant their exclusion (162 U.S. at 623-24):

-The ... rule that the confession must be voluntary is applied to cases where the accused has been examined before a magistrate, in the course of which examination the confession is made . . .
+The . . . rule that the confession must be voluntary is applied to cases where the accused has been examined before a magistrate, in the course of which examination the confession is made . . .
 The fact that he is in custody and manacled does not necessarily render his statement involuntary . . .
-And it is laid down that it is not essential to the admissibility of a confession that . . . the person was warned that what he said that he is not required to make a statement and that any statement made by him may be used against him").
+And it is laid down that it is not essential to the admissibility of a confession that . . . the person was warned that what he said would be used against him, but on the contrary, if the confession was voluntary, it is sufficient though it appears that he was not so warned . . .